mgreenig/COVIDENCE-survey/README.md

 ### Incorporating dosage data

 We extend the pipeline to further incorporate the drug dosage data provided for each patient.
-Rather than labelling each patient with a binary value for each drug class (1 or 0), we hope to capture a dose-response relationship between each medication class and the probability of developing COVID-19.
+Rather than labelling each patient with a binary value for each drug class (1 or 0), we aim to capture a dose-response relationship between each medication class and the probability of developing COVID-19.

 We provide the [`Annotate_patient_dosages.py`](Annotate_patient_dosages.py) script to annotate individual patients with the dosages provided in the survey answers.